obonaventure/cnp3/book/network/network.rst

 Routing in IP networks
 ######################

 In a large IP network such as the global Internet, routers need to exchange routing information.
 The Internet is an interconnection of networks, often called domains, that are under different responsibilities.
-As of this writing, the Internet is composed on more than 30,000 different domains and this number is still growing.
+As of this writing, the Internet is composed on more than 30,000 different domains and this number is still growing [#fpotaroo]_.
 A domain can be a small enterprise that manages a few routers in a single building, a larger enterprise with hundred routers at multiple locations or a large Internet Service Provider that manages thousands of routers.
 Two classes of routing protocols are used to allow these domains to efficiently exchange routing information.

 .. figure:: fig/network-fig-093-c.png